 For more information on mesh materials, check out this article on mesh from Wikipedia.

-By now, you have some ideas about why you should consider using a liner for your raised garden bed.
+Now you have some ideas about the pros and cons of using a raised bed liner in your garden.
 You also know about the different materials you can use, along with some of the pitfalls and what to look out for.